Skip to content

 Problem Statement

-To construct a parabola, when the distance of the Focus from the directrix is 50 mm.
+Construct a parabola when the distance of the Focus from the directrix is 50 mm.

 Step-by-Step